ygryadit/ygryadit.github.io/index.md

 				<p>
 					Yulia Gryaditskaya is a Lecturer (Assistant Professor) in Artificial Intelligence at CVSSP and Surrey Institute for People-Centred AI, where she leads a CCDLab (Computational Creativity and Design Lab) and is a co-director of the <a href='http://sketchx.ai/'>SketchX</a> group.
-					Her primarily research interests lie in AI, sketching and CAD for creation and creativity.
+					Her main research interests lie in AI, sketching and CAD for creation and creativity.
 				</p>
 				<p>
 					Before joining CVSSP, she was a postdoctoral researcher (2017-2020) at Inria,